The New Normal Education- From one Nomadic Hut to Another

 Here is how teachers are stepping up to the call of the children to ensure learning continuity during the COVID-19 pandemic.
 This is the story of 2 teachers who are teaching in Soe Community Primary School, a school located in one of the remotest highlands in Bhutan.

 It's almost time of the year when students around the school across the country look forward to the most awaited WINTER VACATION.
-During the two months long winter vacation, students engage in various activities.
-Students from the urban central mostly engage in boot camps, training, and grooming sessions while for school-goers from rural center, they will be spending time with their family, help their parents with daily chores and some engage in earning income by taking part in ‘Winter Temporary Jobs’ like orange picking, some in construction work or working in hospitality and service industry.
+During the two months-long winter vacation, students engage in various activities.
+Students from the urban central mostly engage in boot camps, training, and grooming sessions while for school-goers from rural centre, they will be spending time with their family, help their parents with daily chores and some engage in earning income by taking part in ‘Winter Temporary Jobs’ like orange picking, some in construction work or working in hospitality and service industry.

-However, the trend of winter vacation and education system changed due to the pandemic.
+However, the trend of winter vacation and the education system changed due to the pandemic.
 For the record, some schools in the highland of Bhutan remained closed for the academic year 2020 due to the pandemic.
 According to the UN Report, The COVID-19 pandemic has created the largest disruption of education systems in history, affecting nearly 1.6 billion learners in more than 190 countries and all continents.
-Closures of schools and other learning spaces have impacted 94 percent of the world’s student population, up to 99 percent in low and lower-middle-income countries.
+Closures of schools and other learning spaces have impacted 94 percent of the world’s student population, up to 99 per cent in low and lower-middle-income countries.

 Here is how teachers are stepping up to the call of the children to ensure learning continues during the COVID-19 pandemic.
 This is the story of 2 teachers who are teaching in Soe Community Primary School, a school located in one of the remotest highlands in Bhutan.
 For the record, the school is one of the smallest education institution with only 12 students.
 However, this year due to the pandemic the school remained close throughout the year.